Commodore's Messenger Organization

-The Commodore's Messenger Organization (CMO) is an elite organization within the Sea Org, an unincorporated paramilitary wing of the Church of Scientology, described by the Church as a "fraternal religious order" comprising the most dedicated Scientologists.
-Its members communicate and enforce policies of the Religious Technology Center.
+The Commodore's Messenger Organization (CMO) is a management unit within the Sea Org, the unincorporated paramilitary wing of the Church of Scientology.
+CMO oversees the various other Church of Scientology organizations.

 Formation

-The first Commodore's Messengers were appointed by L. Ron Hubbard in 1968 while he was living aboard the Sea Organization flagship Apollo.
+The first Commodore's Messengers were appointed by L. Ron Hubbard in 1968 while he was living aboard the Sea Org's ship Apollo.
 These messengers were his personal administrative assistants and operated solely under his direction, ensuring that Scientology management was following Hubbard's policies.

-The original four messengers were Janis Gillham (aged 11), Terri Gillham (12), Annie Tidman (12) and Suzette Hubbard (13), who was later replaced by Claire Popham (13).
+The original four messengers were sisters Janis Gillham (aged 11) and Terri Gillham (12), Annie Tidman (12), and Hubbard's youngest daughter Suzette Hubbard (13).
 In 1975 while sailing in the Caribbean, due to the heat and humidity, the Messengers devised their uniforms themselves: white shorts, tie tops and platform shoes with knee high socks.
 Messengers conveyed messages from Hubbard and they were trained to mimic Hubbard's exact tone and mannerisms.
 According to messenger Tonja Burden, CMO recruits were required to practice specific training routines to attain this skill: "During the Training Routines, myself and two others practiced carrying messages to LRH.
 We had to listen to a message, repeat it in the same tone, and practice salutes."

 Sea Org member Doreen Smith recalled a conversation she had with Hubbard concerning the origins of the CMO and why he had focused on young girls to carry out his personal tasks and deliver his executive orders:

-I once asked him why he chose young girls as messengers ...
-He said it was an idea he had picked up from Nazi Germany.
-He said Hitler was a madman, but nevertheless a genius in his own right and the Nazi Youth was one of the smartest ideas he ever had.
-With young people you had a blank slate and you could write anything you wanted on it and it would be your writing.
-That was his idea, to take young people and mould them into little Hubbards.
-He said he had girls because women were more loyal than men.
+Watchdog Committee

+In 1979, the Watchdog Committee (WDC) was created out of senior executives of CMO.

-Watchdog Committee and All Clear Unit
+All Clear Unit

-In April 1979, Hubbard created the Watchdog Committee (WDC).
-In 1981, the All Clear Unit of the CMO was set up with the purpose of ensuring an "All Clear" for Hubbard to emerge from hiding.
+In 1981, the All Clear Unit was set up at CMO Int with the purpose of ensuring an "All Clear" for Hubbard to emerge from hiding.
 As head of the unit, David Miscavige took orders only from Pat Broeker, who was accountable only to Hubbard.